Basant1Saini/Recipe-_Book_Planner/README.md

 > **Note:** This project strictly avoids deprecated libraries and outdated methods, utilizing modern versions of React, Express, and Mongoose for stability and security.

+## 🌐 Live Database

+This project is connected to a live MongoDB Atlas database.
+The connection is already configured and ready to use.

 ## 🚀 Features

 - Create new recipes (Title, Ingredients, Steps)